-City Island also has a vibrant community theater, offering seasonal performances, so there's nothing doing over the Martin Luther King holiday.
-And there are also a couple of local theaters in the Wakefield neighborhood, which I'll inform you more about next year.
+City Island also has a vibrant community theater, offering seasonal performances, so there's nothing doing over the Presidents Day Weekend.
+And there are also a couple of local theaters in the Wakefield neighborhood, which I'll inform you more about in the future.

 Orchard Beach in Pelham Bay Park is closed.
 It's kind of a desolate place to visit on a cold winter day, which you can only get to by bicycle, foot or via car as the public buses only run during the summer season.

 Lehman College for the Performing Arts is located along Goulden Avenue between Bedford Park Blvd West and 197th Street in the Bedford Park neighborhood.
 It's one of the Bronx top performance venues.
 While they aren't open for Presidents Day, likely because it's a national holiday, they are hosting a live performance of Ballet Folklorico de Mexico on Sunday at 4 pm [tickets $25 - $50].
 For details see - https://www.lehmancenter.org/